Fr. Joseph McGaffin

 Then there was that maternal sense that her son would go into some form of work for the Church.
 His mother, Marie, shared such insights with The Catholic Sun surrounding his ordination 20 years ago.

-Strengthening ties to the Church was the common thread between his earthly father and heavenly “grandfather” — Jesus’ foster father.
+Strengthening ties to the Church was the common thread among his earthly father, himself and his heavenly “grandfather” — Jesus’ foster father.
 All three were named Joseph.
 And just two days after his ordination, Fr.
 McGaffin found himself at a Sun City hospital giving an anointing of the sick to his own father prior to open-heart surgery.

 It would be that same retirement community where Fr.
 McGaffin spent his final days.
 He hoped to return soon as pastor — Fr.
 Sylvester Modebei was appointed as temporary parochial administrator in his absence — and made it to the parish one last time to attend a vigil Mass Feb.
-11 where he received communion.
+11 where he received Communion.
 He was called home by the Lord early the next morning.
-A few parishioners reportedly cried when they heard the news at Mass.

 Battoe also mentioned his pastor’s organization skills.
-That included working an unusual amount of retirees into the presider and preacher schedules since the parish sits within a retirement community.
+That included juggling large presider and preacher schedules.

 “Fr.
 Joe made it possible for a number of our retired priests and deacons to [serve] here once a week,” Battoe said.